 - Daily action step check lists that break down exactly what tasks you need to complete each day

 - A community of enthusiastic kitchen cleansers who will be there to support you and hold you accountable everyday

 - And I’ll be in the Facebook group everyday, answering your questions and cheering you on!

 If you’ve been thinking about getting on the healthy eating train and aren’t sure where to start, or if you’ve been eating clean for awhile, but have noticed your healthy habits starting to slip, or if you just want to take the overwhelm out of cleaning your kitchen, this free 7-day Kitchen Cleanse is for you!

-The next Total Kitchen Cleanse kicks off on July 14th 2018 and I’ve got space for just 30 people.
+The next Total Kitchen Cleanse kicks off on this fall and I’ve got space for just 30 people.
 To grab your spot before they’re all gone, sign up below!